 When I am on a phone call that requires my concentration, I have a physical need to get up and walk around.
 This allows me to focus on the topic at hand.
 There have been many times my wife has found me wandering around the house.
 She worries I am talking to myself, only to find me on the phone!

 Music is another option.
 Albert Einstein struggled with difficult challenges.
 He would find refuge in strumming his violin, playing around with melodies.
 This in turn allowed his subconscious to improvise innovative perspectives.

 Other people are able to directly engage their brain in problem solving.
 Some (like Nikola Tesla) can do this instinctively, others can find this harder.
 This is where mindfulness meditation can help us.
-Mindfulness teaches us how to focus the mind into the present.
-To observe and be curious about the thoughts that float in and out of our head, without being consumed by them.

 Then of course there is visual literacy.
 In its simplest form, it allows your subconscious mind to process what you hear, see and think.
-Practice lets you use images and metaphors to record, interpret and organise information.
+Practice lets you use images and metaphors to record, interpret and organize information.

 In all these approaches, we allow our subconscious to have space.
 It can then help us be focussed, productive and innovative.
 This has massive implications in the world of work: